TIBCOSoftware/fabrician-glassfish-enabler/README.md

 ```bash
 mvn package
 ```
-The version of the distribution can be optionally overridden:
+The version of the distribution is defaulted to 3.1.2.2.
+However, it can be optionally overridden:
 ```bash
 mvn package -Ddistribution.version=3.1.2.2
 ```